Parkdale, Calgary: Green spaces

+By the 1950s city planners had included recreational green space in plans for Parkdale land use.
+The land set aside is where the Parkdale Community Association building, Parkdale Community Centre Playground — a baseball diamond, rink and the Parkdale Garden and Gathering Place is now located.
+The Garden hosted events such as the Medieval Fair which was also the Grand Opening of the community garden in September 2015.
 In 2021, a rain garden was constructed to harvest rainwater from the Parkdale community's buildings.

 The Parkdale/West Hillhurst Helicopter Playground, located on 5th Avenue and 27th St. NW, has 2 large play structures with 2 slides, a Helicopter climber, dinosaur climber, a teeter-totter.
 There is a large grassy area for flying kites and a baseball diamond.